silviopetriconi/silviopetriconi.github.io/_pages/research.md

 ## Working papers

 __[Bank competition, information choice and inefficient lending booms](https://silviopetriconi.github.io/files/petriconi2016.pdf)__
-:  If loan offers of informed banks are observed by uninformed competitors, it becomes optimal for banks to lend excessively and screen too little in good times.
-Via this externality, bank competition drives inefficient credit cycles.
+:  If loan offers of informed banks can be observed by uninformed competitors, banks will lend excessively and screen too little.
+More bank competition exacerbates the problem and yields inefficient boom-bust cycles in credit.

 __[The redistributive effects of bank capital regulation](https://silviopetriconi.github.io/redist.pdf)__